 Now, we’re going to take that a step further.
 Because while transforming your home into a clutter-free zone is a wonderful milestone, we’re now going to talk about how to keep it that way.

 So you’ve done the work: You’ve gotten rid of stuff you don’t need, tamed the mess in your closet and/or bathroom and/or any other place where clutter seems to run wild.
 Now what?
 Wouldn’t it be marvelous if those places could remain that way for good?

-We're not talking about pristine, sterile environments here, by the way -- these are our homes we're dealing with, that one most special spot in the universe where you come home at the end of a long day that is yours.
+We’re not talking about pristine, sterile environments here, by the way — these are the homes we’re dealing with, that one most special spot in the universe where you come home at the end of a long day that is yours.
 And the places we live are meant to be just that: livable.
-Instead, what we're striving for are homes that have built-in systems that will make it easier for you to be organized than not organized.
-As in, it'll be easier for you to follow those systems you've set than to allow clutter to pile up.
+Instead, what we’re striving for are homes that have built-in systems that will make it easier for you to be organized than not organized.
+As in, it’ll be easier for you to follow those systems you’ve set that to allow clutter to pile up.
 Ready to begin?